Instructional Design with ChatGPT(-4o)

 ### Workshop goal

-**The goal was for participants to gather a starting point for using ChatGPT to do instructional design work.** Drawing from 6 pedagogical principles, the workshop asked participants to decided on a role for genAI in instructional design, decide on degree of use, and then practice with some common instructional design tasks.
+**The goal was for participants to develop a starting point for using ChatGPT to do instructional design work.** Drawing from six pedagogical principles, the workshop asked participants to decide on a role for genAI in instructional design, decide on the degree of use, and then practice with some common instructional design tasks.

 ## Slide deck